CFA® Exam Postponement

 Level I CFA Curriculum and Weight Changes

-The CFA Level I curriculum received major updates in 2022 but topic area weight ranges in 2022 did not change from 2021.
+The CFA Level I curriculum received major updates in 2023 but topic area weight ranges in 2023 did not change from 2022.
+The Level I curriculum now includes 73 “learning modules” (compared to 60 readings in 2022) and 543 Learning Outcome Statements (compared to 532 in 2022) and is no longer divided into Study Sessions.
 Below we break down CFA curriculum changes for Level I by each topic.

 Level II CFA Curriculum and Weight Changes